widnyana/python-bloomfilter/README.rst

     # len(sbf) may not equal the entire input length.
 0.01% error is well
     # below the default 0.1% error threshold.
 As the capacity goes up, the
     # error will approach 0.1%.

+a mirror for v2.0 is available at: https://pypi.python.org/pypi/pybloom-mirror/2.0.0, the only different things is pypi install name.